Prior to Submitting the Hotel Rate Agreement (HRA)

 - Do I have to offer the State of Texas daily reimbursable lodging expense?

 You do not have to offer the State of Texas daily reimbursable lodging expense in order to be approved with the State of Texas.
 You are only required to offer a certain discount percentage from your average daily rate.

-- How do I find the Federal daily reimbursable lodging expense for a specific city outside the State of Texas ?
+- How do I find the federal travel reimbursement rates for the State of Texas ?

 - Can I change my property's approved rates during the fiscal year?

 At no point during the approved period may a State of Texas rate be increased.
 If you would like to lower your rates for the remaining of the fiscal year please send a written notification to the State Travel Management Program by email to email@example.com.